Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model: Numerical experiments

 \subsection{Zachary Karate Club}

 The first empirical network is the Zachary karate club network~\cite{zachary}, a well-known benchmark for testing community detection algorithms.
 The network represents the social interactions among 34 members of a karate club at an American university.
 Following an internal conflict, the club split into two distinct factions.
 The partitions obtained with DCBM inference methods and with FROST for OtrisymNMF, are shown in Fig.~\ref{fig:karate_graph_partitions}.
+The resulting structure is typically assortative.
 The partition found using OtrisymNMF matches the two factions perfectly, except for a single node, which is the same node typically misclassified by other community detection algorithms, as well as in Zachary's original analysis based on network flows~\cite{zachary}.
-In the case of the DCBM, one additional node is misclassified.
+This node has more connections to the opposite faction than to its own, explaining the misclassification.
+In the case of the DCBM, one additional node is misclassified: it is assigned to the blue community even though it is connected to both a blue and a red node, with the red node having the higher degree.
 To ensure this was not due to poor heuristics, we verified that the log-likelihood of the inferred partition under the model was actually higher than that of the partition including the frequently misclassified node, as well as that of the exact partition.
 This slight difference can be attributed to the fact that the graph is relatively small and dense, and the Poisson modeling introduces some errors since the probability of having more than one edge between two nodes is no longer negligible.